dappnode/DAppNodeDocs/docs/user/product-manual/system.md

 ## Power

-If you need to reboot or shut down your server as a last resource, you can do it from this section.
+If you need to reboot or shut down your server as a last resort, you can do it from this section.
 Please be aware that if you shut down your server you will only be able to switch it on again when you have psysical access to your DAppNode.

 <p align="center">
     <img src="../../../../img/powermanagement.png"/>